DavidAce/h5pp/README.md

 * Read and write common C++ types in a single line of code.
 * No prior knowledge of HDF5 is required.
+* Meaningful logs and error messages.
 * Use HDF5 with modern, idiomatic, type-safe C++.
 * Default settings let simple tasks stay simple, e.g., storage layout, chunking and compression.
 * Advanced tasks remain possible, e.g. MPI parallelism.
-* Meaningful logs and error messages even for beginners.
 * Simple installation with modular dependencies and opt-in automation.
 * Simple documentation (work in progress)